Using Custom Spark Runtime Docker Images Through API/CLI

 Public docker registries

-Create the resource for the registries which do not require any auth.
+Create the resource for the registries that do not require any authentication.
 You do not need to specify the credentials.

 mac@local:$ cde resource create --name custom-image-resource --image docker.my-company.registry.com/custom-dex/dex-spark-runtime-2.4.7-7.1.7.1000:1.18.2-b70-custom --image-engine spark2 --type custom-runtime-image